-What is Hepatitis A?
+Is Hepatitis A?

 of Hepatitis A

 Children under the age of 6 typically show no symptoms when they

 - flu-like symptoms (fever, fatigue, body aches)

-- abdominal pain
+- abdominal pain (especially right upper quadrant)

 - light-colored stool